Meghanab1909/Conference-Networks-Topology---Cisco-Packet-Tracer/README.md

  1. Download the file and wait for the connection arrows to turn to green.
  2. Once the arrows turn green, hover over the end-devices to check if the IP Address, Default Gateway and DNS Server is set.
 If its not move to step 3 else move to step 4.
  3. Click on each device and reset by clicking on static and clicking on dhcp.
-    <br>Note: DHCP is on a lease so if at all the device is set to DHCP and then reset, type _dhcp /renew_ on command prompt to renew the DHCP configuration.
+    <br>Note: DHCP is on a lease so if at all the device is set to DHCP and then reset, type <b>dhcp /renew</b> on command prompt to renew the DHCP configuration.
 Make sure the IP address gets set to an IP starting with 192.168.1 (instead of starting 169. . .)
 4. Carry out packet transmission, ping to check end-to-end connectivity.
 5. Before checking the vpn portal, the bookmark manager and user manager settings are as follows:
    <br>